INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/index.rst

 But imagine we are modelling a (relatively simple) network of neurons, which contains 5 different types of neurons.
-The neurons synapse onto each other, and there are 3 different classes of synapses, with different models for thier dynamics.
+The neurons synapse onto each other, and there are 3 different classes of synapses, with different models for their dynamics.
 If we were to implement this naively, we could potentially copy and paste the same code 15 times, *for each simulator*.
-By factoring out basic functionality, we make our workflow much more managable.
+By factoring out basic functionality, we make our workflow much more manageable.

 There is more about the NineML design and specification :doc:`here</src_rst/overview/nineml_overview>`